Saltstraumen

 The marine life in Saltstraumen is fragile, and it is not recommended to fish directly within the current.
 Every year, professional divers in the area retrieve large amounts of old fish hooks and lines from the water.
 Hooks from fishing get tangled in seaweed and kelp, and the bottom becomes filled with metals and swallowed hooks that pollute and pose a danger to the wildlife in the current.
 We recommend enjoying Saltstraumen without fishing, appreciating the stunning views and the powerful current.

 If you want to fish in the area, do so away from the current, and ask locals for tips on fishing spots.
 This way, you can help us take care of Saltstraumen and ensure that it continues to be a paradise for wildlife both underwater and above for a long time to come.
+Please be aware that catching wolffish is prohibited in the Saltstraumen Marine Protected Area.
+Any live wolffish caught must be released back into the sea.

 Photo: SL Media